WOBX (AM)

 WOBX (1530 kHz) is an AM radio station broadcasting a sports format.
 Licensed to Wanchese, North Carolina, United States, it serves the Elizabeth City-Nags Head area.
-The station is currently owned by East Carolina Radio, Inc.
+The station is owned by East Carolina Radio, Inc.

+History

+The station began broadcasting as WOBR at 11:45 a.m. on May 29, 1970, at its studio/transmitter site near Wanchese, North Carolina, with a power of 250 watts, licensed for daytime-only operation.
+The first manager was G. Chambers Williams, III.
+WOBR was the first radio station to sign on in the Outer Banks.

-This station originally signed on in 1970 as WOBR, and was the first radio station to sign on in the Outer Banks.
-Throughout the 1970s & early 1980s, the station had an adult contemporary format.
-By the mid-eighties it had gone to a country format.
+Throughout the 1970s and early 1980s, WOBR had an adult contemporary format.
+By the mid-1980s it had gone to a country format.
 In the late 1980s, the station went to a religious format.
 On April 11, 2000, the calls were changed to WOBX.

-The station began broadcasting at 11:45 a.m. on May 29, 1970, at its studio/transmitter site near Wanchese, N.C., with a power of 250 watts, licensed for daytime-only operation.
-The first manager was G. Chambers Williams, III.